Tracking actual worked hours is an essential process in every restaurant.

 Geofenced time clocks also guard against employees punching in for a colleague (i.e., time theft).

-Keeping a record of employees’ worked hours is a legal requirement in EU countries.
+Keeping a record of employees’ worked hours is a legal requirement in most EU countries.

 In a 2019 ruling, the Court of Justice of the European Union stated: